near/docs/docs/1.concepts/what-is-near.md

 ### Great Developer Experience
 1. Enables making smart contracts using **Javascript** or **Rust**.
 2. One of the best onboarding experiences, with complete documentation and a multitude of examples.
-3. We held office hours every weekday, and everybody is invited to participate.
+3. NEAR DevRel holds office hours every weekday, where anybody can participate.
 4. 30% of gas fees goes to the developers.
+5. Project funding available through our [Grants Program](http://near.org/grants).

 ### Fast and Environmentally Friendly
 1. Transactions are incredibly fast _(~1s transactions)_ and cheap _(<1¢ in fees).
-2. The network is sustainable and **[certified carbon-neutral](https://near.org/blog/the-near-blockchain-is-climate-neutral/)** thanks to its [proof of stake](https://en.wikipedia.org/wiki/Proof_of_stake).
+2. The network is **[certified carbon-neutral](https://near.org/blog/the-near-blockchain-is-climate-neutral/)** thanks to its [proof of stake](https://en.wikipedia.org/wiki/Proof_of_stake).

 ### A Technical Marvel
 1. Scales almost infinitely and resists short-term usage spikes thanks to its [sharding](https://near.org/blog/near-launches-nightshade-sharding-paving-the-way-for-mass-adoption).
 2. Interoperable with Ethereum using [Rainbow Bridge](https://rainbowbridge.app/transfer) _(first trustless bridge ever created)_.
 3. EVM compatible with [Project Aurora](http://www.aurora.dev) _(Deploy your Solidity contracts with ease)_.
-4. Project funding available through our [Grants Program](http://near.org/grants).